PERSOL HR DATA BANK in APAC

 Points to note

-It should be noted that, even in the case of punitive dismissal, an employer is required to pay a dismissal allowance.
+It should be noted that an employer is required to pay a termination allowance even in the case of disciplinary dismissal.

-The labor law strictly defines the situations where an entrepreneur can dismiss an employee on the grounds of reorganization (Labor Law, Article 154A, Paragraph 1, Item k).
-Where an employer temporarily dismisses laborers because the enterprise is encountering financial difficulties (a so-called layoff), the employer may be required to pay all fixed pay, including basic salary and fixed allowance (Circular Letter of the Minister of Manpower and Transmigration, No. 5 of 1998).
+The Manpower Law strictly defines the situations where an entrepreneur can terminate an employee on the grounds of reorganization (Manpower Law, Article 154A, Paragraph 1, Item k).
+Where an employer temporarily terminates laborers because the enterprise is encountering financial difficulties (a so-called layoff), the employer may be required to pay all fixed pay, including basic salary and fixed allowance (Circular Letter of the Minister of Manpower and Transmigration, No. 5 of 1998).

 -

-For information related to dismissal allowance, refer to Chapter 4, "Overview of the wage system (bonus, retirement benefit, and overtime pay) in Indonesia."
-Since the amount of payment differs according to the grounds of dismissal, it is advisable to consult the relevant legislation when making a decision on termination.
+For information related to termination allowance, refer to Chapter 4, "Overview of the wage system (bonus, retirement benefit, and overtime pay) in Indonesia."
+Since the amount of payment differs according to the grounds of termination of employment, it is advisable to consult the relevant legislation when making a decision on termination.

 Types of foreign national passes and acquisition requirements